-NPS and Reclamation would continue to manage their respective resources, facilities, and projects on the same Reclamation lands within the NRA, with no legislated boundary.
+NPS, Reclamation and Western would continue to manage their respective resources, facilities, interests, and/or projects on the same Reclamation lands within the NRA, and would continue to have unrestricted access thereto.
+There would be no legislated boundary.
 Alternative 1 offers limited ability to work in partnership with adjacent landowners to conserve resources and explore opportunities for enhanced public recreation.